-If you suspect a bed bug infestation in your home or commercial property, contact us today for a free consultation.
+If you suspect a bedbug infestation in the works in your home or commercial property, then contact us today for a consultation.

 Bed bugs have been a growing issue in recent years, and news of bed bug infestations are getting more and more common.
 According to the EPA, the rise in recent bed bug infestations may be attributed to an increase in travel, lack of knowledge about preventing infestations, and increased resistance bed bugs have developed to pesticides.